Lectio Divina

 Overview

 By the 6th century, Lectio Divina had become a cornerstone of monastic life under the guidance of St. Benedict of Nursia.
 St. Benedict's Rule, a foundational document for Benedictine monks, incorporated this practice as an essential part of their spiritual routine.
-The method underwent further development over the centuries, reaching a formalized structure by the 12th century, thanks largely to the contributions of Guigo II, a Carthusian monk.
-In his work "The Ladder of Monks," Guigo outlined the now-classic four steps: reading (lectio), meditation (meditatio), prayer (oratio), and contemplation (contemplatio).
-These steps transformed Lectio Divina into a systematic approach that encouraged a profound engagement with scripture.
+The method underwent further development, reaching a formalized structure by the 12th century, thanks largely to the contributions of Guigo II, a Carthusian monk.
+Guigo outlined the now-classic four steps in his work "The Ladder of Monks": reading (lectio), meditation (meditatio), prayer (oratio), and contemplation (contemplatio).
+These steps transformed Lectio Divina into a systematic approach that encouraged deep engagement with scripture.

 Lectio Divina was originally practiced by monks as a way to engage with scripture beyond just reading, turning it into a meditative and transformative experience.